FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 <img class="noZoom" src="/images/bhm_sales_forecast.png" alt="plot of sales forecast">
 </p>
 <figcaption align="center">
 <strong>Figure 3:</strong> Sales forecast of one store from the test set.
+The blue dashed line is the the mean predicted mean.
 </figcaption>
 </figure>
 &nbsp;